This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 To test the Moro reflex, the baby is placed on its back.
 The arms are gently lifted and then let go together.
 This gives the feeling of falling, and the baby should appear startled during this maneuver, extending the arms outward first, then to the front, and finally back again to the sides.[3]

-This predictable movement is called the Moro reflex, and it should be symmetrical.
+This predictable movement is called the Moro reflex and should be symmetrical.
 Less movement on one side is often an indication of Erb’s palsy.

 Positioning the Arm Abnormally